bgandon/rootfses-boshrelease/README.md

         version="1.48.0"

+3. Staying in the `packages/cflinuxfs2`, delete any previous version of the downloaded `cflinuxfs2-1.*.0.tar.gz` archive.

+        rm -r cflinuxfs2/

-3. Staying in the `packages/cflinuxfs2`, run the `prepare` script.
+4. Staying in the `packages/cflinuxfs2`, run the `prepare` script.

         ./prepare

+5. Add the blob to your currently-being-built release, using the `cflinuxfs2/` path in the blobstore so that it matches the specified path in `spec`, which will be updated in the next step.

+        cd ../..
+        bosh add blob packages/cflinuxfs2/cflinuxfs2/cflinuxfs2-1.48.0.tar.gz cflinuxfs2

+6. Edit the `spec` for the `cflinuxfs2` package to properly reference the blob you just added.

+        files:
+          - cflinuxfs2/cflinuxfs2-1.48.0.tar.gz

-4. Edit the `packaging` script in `packages/cflinuxfs2` and again change the version line as in the `prepare` script.
+7. Edit the `packaging` script in `packages/cflinuxfs2` and again change the version line as in the `prepare` script.

         version="1.48.0"

-5. Commit your changes to git.
+8. Commit all your changes to git, tag them `v1.48.0`, and push all that (including the tag) to a repo of your choice (public or private, but your BOSH Director need to be able to access it if you specified the `rootfses` release as a git repo in your deployment)

+        git commit -am "Added blob for cflinuxfs2 version 1.48.0 + Updated blob version in package + Updated scripts" git push

+9. Upload your blobs to the blobstore.
+Here it just copies the new blob to the local blobstore in `./local_blobstore`.

+        bosh upload blobs

-6. At the root of the release directory, create the final release using the same version as in `prepare` and `packaging` above.
+10. At the root of the release directory, create a dev release to test the result, using the same version as in `prepare` and `packaging` above.

         cd ../..
-        bosh create release --final --name rootfses --version 1.48.0
+        bosh create release --with-tarball --name rootfses --version 1.48.0

-7. Staying in this directory, upload your newly created release to your BOSH director.
+11. Upload your dev created release to your BOSH director.

-        bosh upload release
+        bosh upload release dev_releases/rootfses/rootfses-1.48.0.tgz

-8. Deploy with `bosh deploy`.
+12. Update your diego deployment to use the new `roofs` version you just uploaded.

+        releases:
+          - name: rootfses
+            version: 1.48.0

+13. Test deployment with `bosh deploy`.
+If it fails, find the problem and when you know what to fix, reset your release with `bosh reset release`, make your fixes.
+Then rollback your deployment manifest, deploy it back with `bosh deploy` and when the dev release is no more used by any deployment (which you can check with `bosh releases`) then delete it with `bosh -n delete release rootfses 1.48.0` and go back to step #10.

+14. Create a final release out of your dev release.

+        bosh -n create release --final --name rootfses --version 1.48.0

+15. Commit your final release to git and tag it properly.

+        git add .
+        git commit -m "Created final 'rootfses' release version 1.48.0" git tag v1.48.0
+        git push
+        git push --tags

 Have more fun!